mtlong29/MySite/_pages/notes.md

 image:
   header: filler.jpg

-published: false
 ---

 These notes are for me.
 They are notes from various development courses I have taken in the past.
+Think of these as unfinished blog posts.